5 Items I Always Have in my First Aid Kit

 But there are specific items that may not be in your standard first aid kit that I always make sure are included in my kit.

 You never know when you will get a blister, even if you have worn your shoes a lot before travelling.
-On our first day on a recent trip to Paris, we walked 21 kms around the streets of the city.
-I had my favourite and most comfortable pair on shoes on and still got a small blister!
+Even when visiting cities we walk a lot and it is not uncommon for us to walk over 20km each day.
+I wear my favourite and most comfortable pair on shoes and still sometimes get a blister!
 Hence blister pads are a must in my first aid kit.
 I don’t have a favourite brand as long as they are blister pads and not the standard plastic or fabric strips.

 I don’t get travel sick very often, but occasionally I do.
 So no matter where we travel, we always have motion / travel sickness tablets with us.
 The two most recent times I have used them was on a ferry ride from Naples to the Isle of Capri in Italy and on our flight over the Nazca Lines in Peru.

 We caught the ferry from Naples for a day trip to the Isle of Capri.
-I’m usually pretty good on boats when it comes to sea sickness but it was a bit rough so I thought it was a good idea to take a travel sickness tablet.
+It was a bit rough so I thought it was a good idea to take a travel sickness tablet.
 I’m so glad I did.
 It wasn’t so much the rough seas (that didn’t help) but fumes from the ferry engines were also really strong and I ended up spending most of the trip at the back of the boat in the rather windy fresh air.